15 Mediterranean DASH Diet Recipes for Heart-Healthy Eating

 The Basics of the Mediterranean Dash Diet Combo

 In my exploration of nutritious eating patterns, I’ve found that the Mediterranean Dash Diet Combo is a blend of two heart-healthy diets: the Mediterranean diet and the Dietary Approaches to Stop Hypertension (DASH) diet.
-This combination emphasizes foods such as:

 • Fruits and Vegetables: A cornerstone of both diets, aiming for a colorful array each day.